tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/StudentGuide.md

 <details><summary>What is a digital Blockchain wallet?</summary><br>

-A digital, or blockchain, wallet is simply a set of "keys" to your funds that are on the blockchain.
+A digital, or blockchain, wallet is simply an asymmetric keypair that act as "keys" to your funds that are on the blockchain.
 It also serves as a place where you can view and send transactions.

 Much like a debit card does not hold your actual money, but the access to it, a blockchain wallet holds the access to your funds but not the actual funds.
 The actual funds live on the blockchain.